ieeg-portal/qneuropet/README.md

 ## Welcome to qNeuroPET

 The analysis code for the publication is available [here on GitHub](http://nbviewer.jupyter.org/github/ieeg-portal/qneuroPET/blob/master/analysis/qPET%20Epilepsy%20-%20FINAL%20Tables%20and%20Figures.ipynb).
 Please refer to that published notebook for all machine learning code and statistical analysis.
+Make sure to have ANTs, nibabel installed

 ### Installation
-# Make sure to have ANTs, nibabel installed

 ```python
 import qneuropet